arifkyi/Mining_Crypto_TheEasiestway/README.md

 Open the web

-then put the wallet address
+then put the wallet address, then you can see the  there/there is one or more workers,

+that means your mining is already run properly